-Which interest rates does ING pay and charge on WB current accounts?
+Which interest rates does ING pay and charge on Wholesale Banking current accounts?
 Please find below an overview of the standard interest rates and details of the rates that are applicable for corporate and non-bank financial institution account holders.

-The pricing of WB Clients accounts is based on optimising client’s cash and liquidity management.
+The pricing of Wholesale Banking clients accounts is based on optimising client’s cash and liquidity management.
 The client interest rates are disclosed below and are applicable in the Wholesale Banking network.
 Local deviations may apply due to local regulations or business rationale.

 Standard interest rates

 Client interest rates are based on competitive market reference rates deducted with the banking costs for holding deposits, such as deposit guarantee scheme costs, and are paid and charged on the entire balance.

 - Local standard rates applicable to all Wholesale Banking clients in a uniform way.

 - Local tailored rates can be negotiated in case a client has a minimum turn-over and a primary relationship, whereby standard operational balances are better priced than excess balances in line with regulations.
 Operational balances are defined as cash balances needed for daily banking operations and working capital needs.

 - Foreign currency rates are standard interest rates.

 |Standard conditions||reference rate plus 10%, with a minimum of 10%|

 |Standard conditions||reference rate minus 20bps, with a maximum of 0%|